BrianGarrido21/BrianGarrido21/README.md

-# Hello, I'm [Brian Garrido] 👋
+# Hello, I'm Brian Garrido 👋

 ## About me

-I am a [Junior Programmer], interested in [AI and Big Data].
-I enjoy learning and exploring new technologies, and I am passionate about [coding].
+I am a Junior Programmer, interested in AI and Big Data.
+I enjoy learning and exploring new technologies, and I am passionate about coding.
 Additionally, I like to share my knowledge with others and help the software development community.

 ## My projects